Ferentium: History

 Ferentium had an Etruscan predecessor at modern Acquarossa, as shown by the presence of a necropolis.
 In the Roman period, the city was a municipium of the Stellatina tribe and part of the seventh regio of the province of Italia.
 Several famous families came from the city, including that of the Roman emperor Otho and Flavia Domitilla, the wife of the emperor Vespasian.
 Either she or her identically named daughter were worshipped as diva Domitilla.

 Around 400 AD. diocese Ferentium was established.
 After 700 AD, the diocese was suppressed.
-In 1172 Ferentium was conquered by and incorporated into neighboring Viterbo.
+In 1172 Ferentium was conquered, sacked, and depopulated by Viterbo, and the territory incorporated into this neighboring city.

 Remains

-Extensive remains of the ancient city are still extant, including a theater and several domestic and municipal buildings.
+Extensive remains of the ancient Roman city are still extant, including the Ferento Roman Theater and several domestic and municipal buildings.

 Archaeological investigations

 Much of the early work at the site is due to the "archaeologist king" Gustaf VI Adolf of Sweden.
 The most recent excavations took place between 1994 and 2009 under the supervision of Tuscia University in Viterbo.
-Many of the most important remains may be found in the National Archaeological Museum of Viterbo at Rocca Albornoz, including some reconstructed building remains and some marble statues depicting characters from classical tragedy and comedy which presumably came from the area of the theater.
+Many of the most important remains may be found in the National Archaeological Museum at Rocca Albornoz, Viterbo, including some reconstructed building remains and some marble statues depicting characters from classical tragedy and comedy which presumably came from the area of the theater.
 A small wooden model of the theater is also present.

 Nearby sites include "Acquarossa" which was itself excavated in the years between 1956 and 1978 by the Swedish Institute in Rome.